-If you aren't eligible for Extra Help, you still may be able to enroll in a Medicare prescription drug plan.
+If you aren't eligible for Extra Help, you can still enroll in a Medicare prescription drug plan.

 Late Enrollment Penalty

 Medicare Prescription Drug Plan Penalty

 If you don't enroll in a Medicare drug plan when you're first eligible, you may pay a late enrollment penalty if you join a plan later.
 You'll have to pay this penalty for as long as you have Medicare prescription drug coverage.
 However, you won't pay a penalty if you get Extra Help or other eligible prescription drug plan coverage.